You are viewing the Target Selectors tutorial

 /effect @a[scores={corruption=50..100,Level=!1..25}] wither 10 0 true

-A "tag" target selector filter will narrow down the target selection based on the tags than an entity has.
+A "tag" target selector filter will narrow down the target selection based on the tags that an entity has.
 Tags should be a single string of characters with no spaces.
 If you'd like a tag to have multiple words in it, you can use the snake case naming convention (e.g. two_words or this_tag_has_lots_of_words).
 To enter a tag target selector filter you would write tag=<string>.
 You may use exclusion to check if an entity does not have a tag, to do this you would add an exclamation mark, like so: tag=!<string>.

 Note: You may test if an entity has multiple tags.
 To do this, you would need to duplicate the tag target selector filter in the target selector.
 You'd do this by typing tag=<string>,tag=<string>.
 The entity needs to have both tags in cases like this, not one or the other.
 You may also use exclusion when checking for multiple tags.